pqrkchqps/diehard-dot-fund/docs/en/plugins/README.md

 Alright, now we’ve got a working plugin, up on github.
 Time to make it do something a bit more useful!
 We’ll do this by issuing commands in our `setup!` method, which will either execute code on our instance directly, or reference other files which should be included in the app.

-##### 1. Tell Diehard_Fund to enable our plugin (important, don’t skip!)
+##### 1. Tell DiehardFund to enable our plugin (important, don’t skip!)

-We’ll need to tell Diehard_Fund when to run this plugin code, otherwise it’ll skip everything and the plugin will be ‘off’ all the time.
+We’ll need to tell DiehardFund when to run this plugin code, otherwise it’ll skip everything and the plugin will be ‘off’ all the time.
 To do this, we can either provide an ENV variable to look at (the plugin will be enabled if the ENV is present):

 ```
 # plugin.rb (within the `setup!` method)